bmmurthum/LeetCode-Problems/Medium/Longest-Palindromic-Substring/README.md

 ## Sample Inputs and Runtimes

-The run-time included with each case is particular to the case involved.
-Each test-case would run at an identical runtime each time tested on the system.
+The run-time required to find the solution included is particular to the case involved, not particularly to sizes of problems.
+As programmed, each test-case below completes at an identical runtime each time, as tested on the system.
 The measurement in milliseconds represents the time for the goal-function of `longestPalindrome()` to return a palindrome.

 **Case 1:** Multiple palindromes (0.001ms)
 ```